Row Key Definition

 records have row keys with the primitive format,pagevisits

-records will have row keys with a similar definition:
+, records have row keys with a similar definition:

-for the new relation (sink) can be specified in the sink’s WITH
+for the new relation (sink) in the sink’s WITH

 clause.
-For example, the below CSAS statement is similar to the above one; However, it changes the row key format to json
+For example, the below CSAS statement is similar to the above one, except that it changes the row key format to json

 for the new pagevisits